marcelpetrick/DevNotes/BeenThereSeenThat/20220615_QtDevCon_Day2/README.md

 ### agenda
 * CI/CD basics
 * example gitlab ci/cd setup for qt project
-* introducing ci/cd in legac projects
+* introducing ci/cd in legacy projects

 * a story: former company, he worked as developer, no tests,  no conventions, no ci/cd, much testing by testers, but not ci/cd: but the company did not listen
   * when a new release for mac was prepared, so he struggled to do this; also create a release on friday; .. you know what follows